GigiLoria5/se2022-08-HikeTracker/README.md

   - password: compulsory, minimum lenght is 8 maximum is 64.
     At the bottom of this form there is a submit button and a link to go back to login route.

-- Route `/local-guide-page`: the page contains the actions a local guide can do

-  - Adding a hike
-  - Adding a hut

-- Route `/local-guide-add-hikes1`: the page contains a form that allows the local guide to add a GPX file, specifying start and end point types and related information
+- Route `/local-guide-add-hikes`: the page contains a two-step form that allows the local guide to add information about a hike, in particular some required fields are a GPX file, start point, end point, reference points and more.

-  - upload gpx file
-  - start point type: can be "gps", "address", "name"
-    - start point name: if name is selected
-    - start point address: if address is selected
-  - start point description
-  - end point type: can be "gps", "address", "name"
-    - end point name: if name is selected
-    - end point address: if address is selected
-  - start point description

-- Route `/local-guide-add-hikes2`: the page contains a form that allows the local guide to add information about the hike, by inserting
+- Route `/local-guide-add-hut`: the page contains a two-step form that allows the local guide to add information about a hut.

-  - title
-  - length (automatically extracted from gpx file)
-  - expected time
-    - if possible computed from gpx
-    - otherwise to be inserted manually as hours and minutes
-  - total ascent (automatically extracted from gpx file)
-  - difficulty: can be "Tourist", "Hiker", "Professional Hiker"
-  - geographical area
-    - country
-    - province
-    - city
-  - reference points: points can be added/edited clicking on the map, for each point:
-    - type: can be "gps", "address", "name"
-      - name: if name is selected
-      - address: if address is selected
-    - description
-  - description
-    At the bottom of this form there is a submit button and a button to get back to the previous page.

-- Route `/local-guide-add-hut`: the page contains a form that allows the local guide to add information about a hut
+- Route `/local-guide-add-parking`: the page contains a form that allows the local guide to add information about a parking lot.

 ## API Format